Post-tax Payments in Novated Leasing: How Do They Work?

 Pros

-- You can use the whole $7,000 for your novated lease vehicle expenses throughout the year, the funds are simply added to your salary packaging account balance for
+- You can use the whole $7,000 you contributed post-tax for your novated lease vehicle expenses throughout the year, the funds are simply added to your salary packaging account balance for:

 - Monthly lease payments